dae-cpp/dae-cpp.github.io/docs/jacobian-matrix.md

 ## Automatic Jacobian matrix

+{: .important }
+*Automatic* (or *algorithmic*) differentiation is a [special technique](https://en.wikipedia.org/wiki/Automatic_differentiation) to compute the partial derivatives of a function by a computer program exactly (to working precision), by applying the [chain rule](https://en.wikipedia.org/wiki/Chain_rule).
+By automatic (algorithmic) Jacobian matrix in this documentation, we refer to the Jacobian computed using automatic differentiation.

 The solver provides a helper class `daecpp::JacobianAutomatic` to compute the Jacobian matrix for the given vector function $$\mathbf{f}(\mathbf{x}, t)$$ algorithmically using [`autodiff`](https://autodiff.github.io/) package.
 For relatively small systems, the user does not even need to define the Jacobian, not even automatic one.
 This will be handled by the solver itself.
 Behind the scenes, the solver will create an automatic Jacobian matrix object for the user, if analytic Jacobian is not provided.